-Most gardens will have an area that is cast into the shadows at somepoint during the day, some areas of the garden may never see the sun!
-Plants need the light from the sun to survive by way of photosynthesis, but there are some plants that are more than happy to live their life in the shadows, Below we bring you a selection of plants and how much shade they can tolerate to grow in.
+Most gardens will have an area that is cast into the shadows at some point during the day, some areas of the garden may never see the sun!
+Plants need the light from the sun to survive by way of photosynthesis, but there are some plants that are more than happy to live their lives in the shadows, Below we bring you a selection of plants and how much shade they can tolerate to grow in.

-These plants will reach a good height over the first couple of years and then becomes bushy, so when planting make sure you leave space around it to spread out.
-Once flowered, it will self seed, so if you don't want your space yo become over run with them, cut the flower heads off once they start to die, this will also encourage a second wave of flowering.
+These plants will reach a good height over the first couple of years and then becomes bushy, so when planting makes sure you leave space around it to spread out.
+Once flowered, it will self-seed, so if you don't want your space yo become overrun with them, cut the flower heads off once they start to die, this will also encourage a second wave of flowering.

 This evergreen shrub provides colour most of the year, with lovely red buds in late winter that open in early spring to provide fragrant white flowers.
 This also grows in height and will spread, so it needs a spot with room around for it to grow.

-This is an area in the garden that is under tress, under arches or pergola's that gets some light coming through to them.
+This is an area in the garden that is under the trees, under arches or pergola's that gets some light coming through to them.